Wild Tigers in India

 I have been to Bandhavrgarh, Panna, Kanha and several other reserves, but the one at the top of the list is Tadoba Andhari Tiger Reserve.
 At sunrise, the forest is beautiful.
 Rays of light breaking through the canopy, the sound of birds singing, water gushing down rivers and streams.
 This is an experience in itself.

 However, knowing that a desperately endangered, beautiful and iconic animal resides within these thickets of bamboo and grass gives rise to a unique excitement.

 Tigers are creatures of habit, so they can be tracked.
 Early morning and late evening they often patrol the borders of their territories.
 Seeking out their footprints or pug-marks on soft ground, we can predict the general direction the tiger has moved in.
 Couple this with a knowledge of the jungle topography, the individual, the location of waterholes and prey gatherings etc. we can reasonably predict where we may have an encounter.
 We also need a little luck!
 Often we will reach a likely location, stop the engine, and simply listen.
 A tiger’s movement does not go unnoticed by the other animals and you can further track them by listening for langur, deer and peacock alarm calls.

 It pays to watch other animals behaviour.
 Are they tense, are they staring at something intently?
 Have they stopped normal foraging behaviours?

 Once on the trail, encounters can last anything from a few seconds to hours depending on the situation.
-However when you encounter your first wild tiger, I would urge you to look at her with your own eyes and not through the lens of a camera.
+Tracking wildlife in India is not like in the plains of Africa, and animals are more challenging to spot.
+That said, when you encounter your first wild tiger, I would urge you to look at her with your own eyes and not through the lens of a camera.
 This experience will stay with you for the rest of your life.
 I promise you.